Effective writing and communication skills are essential for your studies and your future.

-In preparation for your confirmation, you are strongly encouraged to use iThenticate for any substantial piece of writing (eg a thesis chapter, a section of a chapter, or the written progress report) early on in your studies.
-The value in doing this is to make sure that you have a solid understanding of scholarly norms and citation requirements from the beginning of your studies.
+In preparation for your confirmation, you must use the text matching tool iThenticate for any substantial piece of writing (eg a thesis chapter, a section of a chapter, or the written progress report).
+This will provide you with a solid understanding of scholarly norms and citation requirements in your discipline early in your studies.
 Avoiding plagiarism is crucial for academic and professional success.
 You will also be required to submit an iThenticate for your full thesis when you submit for examination.

 Please note that iThenticate does not judge plagiarism.
 It only identifies areas of writing that match text from existing literature within its database.
 It is then your and/or your supervisor's responsibility to inspect the matched text and identify whether it has been correctly referenced, if there are issues for further discussion, or if they can be safely ignored as 'false positives'.

 Communicating my research

 - Speaking and Presenting: Resources for presenting your research, using PowerPoint to your advantage, presenting at conferences and helpful videos on presenting effectively

-- Research Impact Library Advisory Service (RILAS): Helps you to determine the impact of your publications and other research outputs for academic proportions and grant applications
+- Research Impact Library Advisory Service (RILAS): Helps you to determine the impact of your publications and other research outputs for academic promotions and grant applications

 - Three Minute Thesis Competition (3MT): Research communication competition that requires you to deliver a compelling oration on your thesis topic and its significance in just three minutes or less.